Please enable JavaScript

 Effects of the combination of AHAs, BHA and PHA on acne after three weeks.

-Source: YADAV K. & al. Glycolic acid, lactic acid, mandelic acid, salicylic acid, citric acid, gluconolactone: Skin exfoliators in combination therapy of acne vulgaris.
+Source: YADAV K. et al. Glycolic acid, lactic acid, mandelic acid, salicylic acid, citric acid, gluconolactone: skin exfoliants in combination therapy for acne vulgaris.
 International Journal of Research in Engineering, Science and Management (2020).

-Combination No. 14: Glycolic acid and kojic acid.
+Association No. 11: Glycolic acid and kojic acid.

 Efficacité de la combinaison acide glycolique/hydroquinone avec ou sans acide kojique sur le mélasma.